satyamsinh19/Tech-Industry-Salary-Analysis-Using-Tableau/README.md

-<h1 align="center">💼 Tech Industry Salary Dashboard </h1>
+<h1 align="center">💼 Tech Industry Salary Dashboard</h1>

 Welcome to the **Tech Industry Salary Dashboard** project!
 This Tableau dashboard offers detailed insights into compensation patterns across various tech roles globally.
+Built using real-world data, it helps answer critical questions such as:

+> 🔍 *Which roles earn the most?*
+> 🌍 *How does remote work affect salary?*
+> 📈 *What experience level pays best across companies?*

-It was created using a real-world dataset to improve analytical storytelling and data visualization skills with **Tableau Public**.
+It was created using **Tableau Public** to enhance analytical storytelling, visual clarity, and dashboard interactivity.

 ---

 ## 📘 About the Project

-This project uses a global salary dataset collected from professionals in the tech industry.
+This project analyzes a global tech salary dataset containing job titles, locations, experience levels, and company sizes.
-It explores salary trends, remote work ratios, company characteristics, and employment types to help understand how different factors impact compensation.
+It explores salary trends, remote work ratios, and company characteristics to uncover how compensation is shaped by multiple professional factors.
-The dashboard was developed in **Tableau Public** using calculated fields, parameters, filters, and interactive visuals.
+The dashboard was developed in **Tableau Desktop Public Edition** using calculated fields, filters, and multiple visual formats.

 ---